techidaily/site-extra-support/source/_posts/new-listen-log-and-store-iphone-2024-call-recordings.md

 ![check voicemail](https://images.wondershare.com/filmora/article-images/2022/08/voicemail-recorder-on-iphone-2022-9.jpg)

-1. You can also call someone after hearing his voicemail from the call option there and delete the voicemails you already have listened to from the delete option.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/SgRVYjqB70s?si=My_2cDvJVdincQRu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RhLjZsruC9M?si=-861oUSfrUde2Ykt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+1. You can also call someone after hearing his voicemail from the call option there and delete the voicemails you already have listened to from the delete option.

 ## Part 6\.
 How to save your voicemail on iPhone?